NIDDK and ISAC Kidney Engineering

 Breakout Group Questions

-1. How do we evaluate function of an engineered tube?
-Do we already have the assays, or do new ones need to be developed?
+1. How do we evaluate the function of an engineered tube?
+Are new assays needed?

-2. What are the essential biological features required to successfully engineer a functional equivalent of a kidney tubule?
+2. What essential biological features are required for a functional kidney tubule?

-4. Are there differences between mouse and human kidneys that we need to keep in mind?
+4. Should differences between mouse and human kidneys affect our designs?

 5. How biological (cellular) does a kidney tubule need to be?

-6. What is necessary to engineer to replace the function of a kidney tubule?
+6. What is necessary to engineer to replace kidney tubule function?

-This session will explore opportunities to leverage chemistry, microbiology, and other approaches to enhance blood purification.
+This session explores leveraging chemistry, microbiology, and other approaches to enhance blood purification.

 Organizers: